alexellis/openfaas-streaming-templates/README.md

-## node-streaming
+## openfaas-streaming-templates

-Example of of-watchdog using Node.js and bash for streaming data from an OpenFaaS Function/endpoint.
+Examples of `of-watchdog` from OpenFaaS used for streaming data with:

+* Node.js 10 - to stream responses, either text or big blobs of binary data.
+* Bash - to execute arbitrary commands and bash as a "HTTP" API
+* ffmpeg - to produce a gif from a `mov` QuickTime file

 This is a real-world example requested by Luca Morandini, Data Architect at AURIN, University of Melbourne.

-The consultancy was provided by [Alex Ellis of OpenFaaS Ltd](https://www.alexellis.io/) for free as a gesture of goodwill.
+The example was provided for free as a gesture of good will by [Alex Ellis of OpenFaaS Ltd](https://www.alexellis.io/).

-## Notes
+## The examples

 Whilst the data does stream, there are buffers in Golang's i/o packages set at around 32-64KB, which means that you may print out `1-10000` via STDOUT, but the first output your client may receive is 1-6770, followed by the remainder up to 10000.

-## Example
+### Example with Node.js

 * Create new